zayedu/LaunchTrace/README.md

-# LaunchTrace - SpaceX Parts Management System
+# TraceX

-A full-stack application for tracking rocket parts and builds, designed as a SpaceX interview preparation project.
+A full-stack application for tracking rocket parts and builds.

 ## Architecture